 8. Dietary Supplements

-If you’re not getting enough iodine in your diet, for crying out loud, do not simply shrug it off as a loss.
-Iodine deficiencies can cause problems and it’s so easy to avoid that mess.
+If you're not getting enough iodine in your diet, for crying out loud, do not simply shrug it off as a loss.
+Iodine deficiencies can cause concerns and it's so easy to avoid that mess.
 A nascent iodine supplement is easy to add to your daily routine and does not cost a lot.
 Be sure that you select a product that offers the most bioavailable materials.
-There are many fine products available, but there are also supplements that have been created in a lab and include artificial versions of nutrients – versions the human body may not recognize and absorb as well.
+There are many fine products available, but there are also supplements that have been created in a lab and include artificial versions of nutrients - versions the human body may not recognize and absorb as well.

 Eat the right foods, take a supplement if you need one, and make sure you get enough iodine to keep your thyroid healthy and your metabolism charged!